dillanjwilding/acme-widget-co/README.md

 I tried to take small iterations and explain my thoughts in comments along the way.
 At first my thoughts were around how I could create interfaces and a hierarchy of classes but then I thought how often that's used to scale software and I found that often the best approach for building software that scales is to build something that works for the most cases and tools for non-developers to maintain it, thus I removed my classes for different delivery options and offers and opted for a solution that could be easily stored in the database and expanded upon for more functionality.
 My first commit was a bit of a brain dump where I was trying to get as much implemented in as little time as possible, then incremental improvements.

 Notes:
- - Coming up with applicable names was tough, I'm still not happy with them but at some point I have to call this project done and submit it.
+ - Coming up with applicable names was tough.

 ## Structure